scala/docs.scala-lang/_tour/basics.md

 ```
 {% endscalafiddle %}

 The last expression in the body is the method's return value.
-(Scala does have a `return` keyword, but it's rarely used.)
+(Scala does have a `return` keyword, but it is rarely used.)

 ## Classes

-You can define classes with the `class` keyword followed by its name and constructor parameters.
+You can define classes with the `class` keyword, followed by its name and constructor parameters:

 ```tut
 class Greeter(prefix: String, suffix: String) {